Exec at Applebee’s franchisee fired over leaked email suggesting lower wages for ‘paycheck to paycheck’ employees - NewsBreak

 In a leaked email sent to his colleagues on March 9, the executive — believed to be Wayne Pankratz — said inflation gave the franchisee a new “advantage” as it would “increase application flow and has the potential to lower our average wage.”

 “We are no longer competing with the government when it comes to hiring,” the email’s author explained.
 “Stimulus money is no more, supplemental unemployment is no more.
 This benefits us … people who [were] relying on unemployment money, simply will have less money to spend.
-It will force people back into the work force.”Restaurant owner survives head-on collision, community supporting recovery through pizza
+It will force people back into the work force.”Applebee’s franchise exec: Spiking gas prices great for hiring workers at ‘lower wage’

 The executive also acknowledged that “most of our employee base and potential employee base live paycheck to paycheck,” and some “will need to work more hours or get a second job” to maintain their current standards of living.